Exact Dynamics of Multi-class Stochastic Gradient Descent: Details of main theorem proof: SGD as an approximate solution

 Plugging these computations into \eqref{eq:Delta2_conditional}, we get

 where

 The term $D_{k,i}^{\Delta}$ gives the dominant contribution (which appears in the leading order of the Doob's decomposition of SGD) and we see that

 so it remains to control the contributions from $E_{k,i}^{\Delta}$.
 This follows a very similar procedure to that of \cite{collinswoodfin2023hitting}, Proposition A4.
 The primary differences are the inclusion of $\mu$-dependent terms and that we allow for $\lp$ slowly growing with $d$.
-Before proceeding with these bounds, we recall the injective norm defined in \eqref{eq:def_sigmanorm} and introduce its dual, the \textit{nuclear norm}, given by
+Before proceeding with these bounds, we recall the injective tensor norm $\|\cdot\|_\e$ and introduce its dual, the \textit{projective tensor norm} (sometimes also called the nuclear norm), given by $\|A\|_{\pi}\defas\sup_{\|B\|_{\e}=1}\ip{A,B}$.
+For the contribution from the first term of $E_{k,i}^{\Delta},$ we have